thrubovc/rpi_cooler_python/README.md

 it checks for a file named 'on' in its directory.
 If the file exists, the cooler runs regardless of the CPU temperature.
 This is for manual toggle of the cooler

 ### important note about disk IO:
-this script writes about 4KB in each iteration.
+this script writes about 4KB worth of data on disk in each iteration.
 In the current configuration where it iterates every 5 seconds, it writes about 1/2GB per month.
-This contributes to wearing down of the disk.
+This contributes to gradual wearing down of the drive.
 Therefore, you may want to change the location of the fan_state file to a RAM-based location, e.g. /tmp.